Bandung (drink): Details

 Originating out of Singapore in the early 20th century during its time as an important British colonial entrepôt, Bandung is a favourite beverage especially among the Singaporean Malay community and subsequently the Malay communities of Southeast Asia.
 It is usually served during Iftar in Ramadan month or wedding receptions with other foods such as nasi beriani or rendang.
 Modern innovations include adding grass jelly or soda water and are served as street food especially at night markets.

 Variations

 The soda water variant may be more commonly known as Soda gembira by Indonesians, although it has a distinct taste to Bandung due to the addition of a carbonated soft drink, such as Fanta.
 It may be bought pre-mixed or made at home.
 In Malaysia, the drink is usually served with grass jelly (bandung cincau) which is sometimes mixed with lychee puree (bandung cincau laici) or basil seed/chia seed (bandung selasih).

-Catering to local tastes and culinary traditions, Singapore's McDonald's often releases desserts inspired by the drink's taste in the country, including Bandung-flavoured McFlurry, sundae, and soft serve.
+Catering to local tastes and culinary traditions, Singapore's McDonald's occasionally releases desserts inspired by the drink's taste in the country, including Bandung-flavoured McFlurry, sundae, and soft serve.